kristrev/multi/README.md

 * -u : Ensure that each interface is assigned a unique IP.
 Use this one with care, as DHCP has no way to gracefully reject an IP address.
 Instead, DHCP DECLINE is used, which causes DHCP servers to blacklist IP addresses.
-* -y filename : Provide a configuration file allowing you to specify which interfaces shall be assigned a static IP (and the IP of course), as well as static metrics.
+* -c filename : Provide a configuration file allowing you to specify which interfaces shall be assigned a static IP (and the IP of course), as well as static metrics.
 An example configuration file is in the /examples-directory.